eRedekopp/cpp_practice_project/Design.md

 ## About

 The purpose of this project is to learn the basics of c++, and to use good practices while writing it.
-This project will be thoroughly designed before writing any C code.
+This project will be thoroughly designed before writing any code.
 Features will be added in git branches and only merged into master when complete.
 Time will be tracked as accurately as reasonably possible.
 Unit tests will be implemented for all applicable functions, and run automatically in the Makefile for each file after each